forfadre0820/nhn_submit_hun/replit.md

 - July 08, 2025.
 Redesigned portfolio grid to balanced 3-column layout ensuring minimum 3 images per row with uniform 4:3 aspect ratio for consistent sizing
 - July 08, 2025.
 Removed 진에어 이벤트 and 사무실 환경 촬영 images from portfolio as requested
 - July 08, 2025.
 Added lightbox modal functionality for portfolio images with click-to-view-large feature, including close button and image captions on semi-transparent background
+- July 08, 2025.
+Redesigned portfolio to masonry grid layout with 8 items using CSS Grid with varied column spans and row spans to match reference image layout
+- July 08, 2025.
+Implemented dynamic grid positioning: tall portraits (row-span-2), wide rectangles (col-span-2), and squares with natural aspect ratios for visual interest
 ```

 ## User Preferences